Table of Contents

 A few days after the accident, you might want to settle.
 However, in some cases, the claims and litigation process can take months.
 Under Section 335.1 of the California Code of Civil Procedure, an action for an injury or the death of an individual caused by the wrongful act or neglect of another shall be filed within two years from the date the cause of action accrues.

 If you fail to act within this period, you are forever barred from filing any lawsuits related to your injuries and losses.
 Simply put, you can no longer assert your claims beyond two years from the accident date as a general rule.
 Otherwise, the judge or jury will dismiss your case outright.
 That is why you should not sleep on your rights.
+Still, there are certain exceptions to this legal deadline, which depend on the circumstances of your case.
+A truck accident lawyer can clarify these exceptions during a consultation.

 Claims And Lawsuits: How Do They Work?